muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Ethan gave me a firm nod in reponse and with that, I left to search for a way to realize whatever strange creation Phanna dreampt up today.

 ...

+I once again returned to the room Phanna's resting in with a tray full of dinner in hand.

+I looked to the aquarium as I always do when entering this room.

+Pillow's not there.

+I looked over to Phanna and sure enough, there's a lump under the blankets wiggling around.

+Noticing where my gaze is pointing to, Phanna looked away and almost immediately, Pillow slipped out from under the blankets.

+I let out a sigh and walked over to Phanna's bed.

+"How long have you been hugging Pillow this time?"

+"...
+Since you left the house"

+"How would you feel if you were Pillow?"
+I said while gesturing for Phanna to sit up.

+"I...
+I dont know.
+Besides, if Pillow's capable of feeling anything is debateable."
+Phanna protested while sitting up.

+"Lets try something else, what are pets like in your home world like?"
+I asked as I created some legs on the underside of the try with my Forgemaster ability.

+"They're mostly fluffy non-human quadrapedal animals with a tendency to die from random illnesses.
+Consiquently, they're not very popular.
+Most people only ever get one in their lifetime if any at all since the loss of a pet is quite a tramatic experiance for most people."

+"I think that's just called growing old."
+I said half jokingly.

+"Are you saying you're...
+Know what, forget it."

+I had a pretty good idea that Phanna was compairing me to a pet.

+Normally, I'd be rather offended by even just the notion that me and a pet is anything comparable.

+But with Phanna, I feel like I've fully given up.

+How Phanna's mind works is a complete mystery to me, a black box with inner workings completley unknowable to outside observers like me.

+Spending effort trying to comprehend any of Phanna's nonsense was just going to end up hurting my head.

+Yet here I am with the daunting task of trying to understand why Phanna chose to be summoned ahead of me.

+The most I can do now is just to ease myself into this task and hope that I don't get too overwhelmed by Phanna's nonsense before I hit the key points.

+And so, I continued.

+"Have you ever had a pet?"

+"No"

+"You seem to be quite knowledgeable about pets despite never having had one before."

+"One of my parents used to have one while I was growing up.
+I vaugely remember it being something fluffy and had 4 legs.
+I think it died when I was between 10 and 20 I think."

+"Oh?
+How did you get along with this pet?"

+"I don't rememeber.
+I archived those memories a few hundred years ago when I started working on the become unique plan.
+Should I search through the archives for memories of my pet?"

+"No, it's fine."
+I replied as if I understood any of what was said.

+I walked over to PIllow by the corner of the room and moved it back into the aquarium before getting a chair from the desk and sitting myself back down next to bed.

+By now, Phanna looks like they're mostly finished with eating and looked like it was now a good time to get to the big question at hand.

+I took a deep breath and began.

+"Phanna, why did you choose to get summoned?"

+Phana, a little supprised by my question, turned to look at me with a concerned face before replying with:

+"Why are you asking?"

+"I..."

+I didn't know how to answer.

+I paused unsure of how to answer.

+Maybe I can brush it off?

+"Well, does the reason matter?"

+"Not really.
+I was just curious."

+"Oh I see."
+I said as I tried to hide my relief.

+"I guess I told you already that I wanted to just kill time and forget."

+"Forget about what... if I you don't mind me asking."

+"Forget... about my friends..."

+Phanna then moved their gaze away from me and onto Pillow in the aquarium.

+"Since I can theoritically live's forever, I need to forget chunks of memeory every now and then.
+There's just isn't enough space to store thousands of years of memory in my brain."

+Phanna pointed to their head with their finger and then continued.

+"On avarage, it takes about 500 years for one archiving cycle to take place and majority of the unused memories are extracted from my head and put into my bones.
+However, some extremely strong memories stay with me even after an archiving event such as the memories of my pet.
+Though much of it is gone now, I still have vague memeories of it."

+I nodded in sympathy.

+Although I don't fully understand what Phanna's saying, I feel like at least I'm understanding the general idea of it.